searxng/searxng/docs/admin/installation.rst

 .. attention::

    SearXNG is growing rapidly, you should regularly read our :ref:`migrate and stay tuned` section.
-If you want to upgrade an existing instance or migrate from searx to SearXNG, you should read this section first!
+If you want to upgrade an existing instance, you should read this section first!